theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

   </div>
 </div>

-For the topic of organizational design, I developed case studies that allow students to practice drawing and interpreting organizational structures.
+For the topic of organizational design, the original material that was available when I started asked students to discuss the advantages and disadvantages of different forms of organizations.
+I carried this activity out, but on the written feedback I read that this was boring.
+In addition to that I thought it is not relevant to the task that they carry out for the case study where they need to classify the type of organization of the case (which means that there was a missalignement between learning outcome and teaching activities).
+Thus I set out and developed two case studies that allow students to practice drawing and interpreting organizational structures.
+It actually took two weeks time to research the respective companies and build the mini cases.

-One case focuss on Alphabet and Google.
+One of the cases focuses on Alphabet and Google.
 Students analyze the relationship between Alphabet as a holding company and Google as one of its core subsidiaries.
 They also examine matrix-like elements and other structural features within Google.
 The task is to draw an organizational chart based on the case description.
 One student group presents its solution at the board, and we discuss it as a class.
 I then redraw and refine the organizational structure together with the students.
 This format helps students see that organizational structures are rarely as clean and simple as textbook examples suggest.

 A second case focuss on Soulbottles and its adoption of holacracy.
 I researched the central concepts of holacracy and prepared the case so that students can work with a less traditional organizational form.
 Students are asked to visualize the structure and logic of the organization.
 The case often leads to lively discussions, because holacracy challenges many assumptions about hierarchy, authority, roles, and decision-making.